bradleyjones/apiary/Hive/README.md

 TimeMachine - A service for retreiving streams of live and historic data.

+Pheromone - An alert system that uses honeycomb lucene querys and user parameters.

-Sting - A apiary hook into the iOS push notification service.
+Sting - A apiary hook into the Apple push notification service.

 Installing Hive
 ---------------